 Are you looking for some sporting action on your trip to Idaho Falls?
 Well then, the Melaleuca Field is the place to be.

-Melaleuca Field is the home of the Idaho Falls Chaukars, the city’s minor league baseball team.
+Melaleuca Field is the home of the Idaho Falls Chukars, the city’s minor league baseball team.
 Watch them hard at work as they play against neighboring teams.

-The Chaukars have a very passionate fan base, all of whom you can join when rooting for them at their next game.
+The Chukars have a very passionate fan base, all of whom you can join when rooting for them at their next game.

 SNAKE RIVER FERRY